 Customer churn can be tackled in a number of different ways.
 Some key first steps are understanding the engagement lifecycle, and analyzing churn prediction data.
 This will give you a sense of when subscribers begin to disengage from your content when they typically churn, and what issues they report if dissatisfied with your content as well as will give you a chance to proactively work on retaining them.

 Why are my subscription and subscriber churn metrics displaying different counts?

-Subscription churn counts the termination of individual subscriptions.
-A customer may terminate 1 subscription, but still remain active on another subscription.
-Such a customer would not be counted as ‘subscriber churn’.
+Subscription churn counts terminations of individual subscriptions.
+A customer may terminate one subscription but still remain active on another subscription.
+Such a customer would not be counted as a Subscriber Churn.